Main Content

 where:

-• Cd is the Discharge coefficient.
+• Cd is the value of the Discharge coefficient parameter.

 • Avalve is the instantaneous valve open area.